 In order to ensure that a JoinSplit description is cryptographically bound to the transparent inputs and outputs corresponding to $v{pub}^{new}$ and $v{pub}^{old}$ , and to the other JoinSplit descriptions in the same transaction, an ephemeral JoinSplitSig key pair is generated for each transaction, and the dataToBeSigned is signed with the private signing key of this key pair.
 The corresponding public validating key is included in the transaction encoding as joinSplitPubKey.
 JoinSplitSig is instantiated in § 5.4.6 'Ed25519' on p.
 88.

 If nJoinSplit is zero, the joinSplitPubKey and joinSplitSig fields are omitted.
-Otherwise, a transaction has a correct transaction if and only if JoinSplitSig.
-Validate transaction has a correct transaction for transacti
+Otherwise, a transaction has a correct transaction if and only if transaction has a correct transaction if and only if transaction has a correct transaction has

-Let $h{Sig}$ be computed as specified in §4.3 'JoinSplit Descriptions' on p.
+Let hSig be computed as specified in §4.3 'JoinSplit Descriptions' on p.
 38.